Q: What is a mortgage servicer and how do I know who services my loan?

 A: This case began with robo-signing and was later expanded to foreclosure conduct and other mortgage servicing abuses.
 These are major, complex issues in themselves.
 What the state attorneys general have received in return for releasing claims on these matters is huge – billions in loan modifications and other benefits for borrowers who have been harmed as well as significant new protections for homeowners.

 This case has focused on getting relief for homeowners, not for hedge fund investors.
 Expanding the reach to securities and securitization would have slowed the case considerably and massively increased the complexity of an already complex situation.
 It would have pitted the interests of homeowners against powerful investment funds, insurance companies and other private investors.
+It would also have resulted in many more foreclosures because many of the 600,000 families helped by the Settlement would have been foreclosed upon during the delay which would have been caused by adding securitization.

 Nothing in this settlement prevents attorneys general or others from investigating, pursuing legal action, or seeking settlements related to securities.